The Secret of the Fifteenth of Shvat: Exemption from All Troubles Until the End of the World

 Fifteen Times the Covenant of Circumcision

-The secret of the number fifteen is also hidden in the one hundred and twenty days between Rosh Hashanah and Tu B'Shvat.
-One hundred and twenty days are exactly fifteen times eight days (15 multiplied by 8 equals 120).
+The secret of the number fifteen is also hidden within the one hundred and twenty days between Rosh Hashanah and Tu B'Shvat.
+One hundred and twenty days are exactly fifteen times eight days (15 times 8 equals 120).

-That is to say, there are fifteen occurrences of the "eight days of circumcision" here.
-During this period, a person must circumcise himself spiritually again and again.
-Every eight days from Rosh Hashanah until Tu B'Shvat is an aspect of a new Bris Milah (covenant of circumcision), in which he removes another spiritual foreskin, rectifies another blemish of the covenant (p'gam habris) and another blemish of the eyes, and thus he atones for everything over the course of these one hundred and twenty days.
+In other words, there are fifteen occurrences of the "eight days of circumcision" here.
+During this period, a person must circumcise himself again and again spiritually.
+Every eight days from Rosh Hashanah until Tu B'Shvat is an aspect of a new covenant of circumcision, where he circumcises another spiritual foreskin, rectifies another blemish of the covenant (p'gam habris) and another blemish of the eyes, and thus he atones for everything during these one hundred and twenty days.

 The Power of an Hour of Hisbodedus

-Tu B'Shvat corresponds to the Fifteenth of Av (Tu B'Av), about which it is said that there were no better days for Israel than the Fifteenth of Av and Yom Kippur, when the daughters of Israel would go out and dance.
-Tu B'Av is like Yom Kippur, when the Sefirah of Malchus (the aspect of Nukva, the feminine Divine presence) shines forth.
+Tu B'Shvat corresponds to the fifteenth of Av (Tu B'Av), about which it is said that there are no better days for Israel than the fifteenth of Av and Yom Kippur, when the daughters of Israel would go out and dance.
+Tu B'Av is like Yom Kippur, when the Sefirah of Malchus (the aspect of Nukva, the feminine Divine presence) shines brightly.

-From the 1st of Teves until Tu B'Shvat there are exactly forty-five days, which correspond to the Divine Name of Ma"h (having the numerical value of 45).
-During these days, and particularly as we stand before the days of Chanukah, this is the time when a person can exempt the entire Jewish people from all troubles.
+From the 1st of Teves until Tu B'Shvat there are exactly forty-five days, which correspond to the aspect of the Divine Name of Ma"h (which has the numerical value of 45).
+During these days, and especially as we stand before the days of Chanukah, this is the time when a person can exempt the entire Jewish people from all troubles.

-"With the power of an hour of Hisbodedus, a person can exempt the entire Jewish people from all troubles, for then they exempt their troubles and the troubles of their troubles until the end of the world."
+"A person can, with the power of an hour of Hisbodedus, exempt the entire Jewish people from all troubles, for then they exempt their troubles and the troubles of their troubles until the end of the world."

-In this Mishnah lies the entire secret of how a person can emerge from all troubles, he and his offspring until the end of all generations.
-May we merit the complete Geulah (Redemption) speedily in our days, Amen.
+In this Mishnah lies the entire secret of how a person can emerge from all troubles—he and his descendants until the end of all generations.
+And may we merit the complete Geulah (Redemption) speedily in our days, Amen.

 Part 2 of 2 — Lesson No. 52